Ultra (personal rapid transit)

-Ultra (Urban Light Transit) is a personal rapid transit podcar system developed by the British engineering company Ultra Global PRT (formerly Advanced Transport Systems).
+Ultra (a term formed from the first letters of the words in the phrase "urban light transit") is a personal rapid transit podcar system developed by the British engineering company Ultra Global PRT (formerly Advanced Transport Systems).

-The only public system opened at Heathrow Airport in London in May 2011.
+The only publicly operating Ultra pod system opened at Heathrow Airport in London in May 2011 and is referred to as the Heathrow pod system.
 It consists of 21 vehicles operating on a 3.9 km route connecting Terminal 5 to its business passenger car park, just north of the airport.

 To reduce construction costs, Ultra largely uses off-the-shelf technologies, such as rubber tyres running on an open guideway.
 The approach has resulted in a system that Ultra believes to be economical: the company reports that the total cost (vehicles, infrastructure, and control systems) is between £3 million and £5 million per kilometre (0.62 miles) of guideway.
 By contrast, the Heathrow deployment cost £30 million for 3.8 km of guideway.

 Inception

 The system was originally designed by Martin Lowson and his design team; Lowson had put £10 million into the project.
 He formed Advanced Transport Systems (ATS) in Cardiff to develop the system, and the site was later the location of its test track.
 Ultra has twice been awarded funding from the UK National Endowment for Science, Technology and the Arts (NESTA).
 Much of the original research on Ultra was done by the Aerospace Engineering department at the University of Bristol in the 1990s.
-Recently, the company renamed itself to "Ultra PRT Limited" because of its primary business, and it moved its corporate headquarters to Bristol.
+The company renamed itself "Ultra PRT Limited", because of its primary business, and moved its corporate headquarters to Bristol.